Understanding A Teen Depression Test

 Treating depression in teenagers

 As mentioned above, meeting with a mental health professional who specializes in adolescents is a common form of treatment for teenagers with depression.
 This meeting may occur in person at the therapist’s office or online.
-If your teenager prefers to meet with a provider online, a virtual therapy platform like TeenCounseling can connect clients between the ages of 13 and 18 with an online therapist whom they can speak with from the comfort of home.
+If your teenager prefers to meet with a provider online, a virtual therapy platform like TeenCounseling can connect clients between the ages of 13 and 18 with an online therapist with whom they can speak from the comfort of home.
 In addition to offering greater availability and convenience, research suggests that online therapy is as effective as in-person sessions for treating teens with depression and other mental health conditions.

 Whether it happens in person or virtually, the provider needs to cultivate a relationship of trust and reassurance.
 After this relationship is established, your teen’s therapist will likely determine a course of treatment to manage symptoms based on their assessment.
 While there are many treatment options for adolescent depression, the most common include one or more of the following: